-The company (all the companies I have tested and put on the home page at least) provide you with a web based control panel for adding mods and managing rules and players too.
+The company (all the companies I have tested and put on the home page at least) provides you with a web-based control panel for adding mods and managing rules and players too.

 Your support will be included, this means you can ask for help for all sorts of things to keep your server running and your mods working.